-If you are pregnant, you can make an appointment with a midwife or gynaecologist in your area.
+If you are pregnant, you can make an appointment with a midwife in your area.
 The midwife will confirm the pregnancy with an ultrasound.
+If needed they will refer you to a gynaecologist.

 The midwife or gynaecologist will monitor you and the foetus during your entire pregnancy.